-PASSUR Aerospace, Inc. Notice of Annual Meeting of Shareholders April 5, 2017
+Notice of Annual Meeting of Shareholders

+April 9, 2019

-The Annual Meeting of the shareholders of PASSUR Aerospace, Inc. (the "Company") will be held at 11:00 a.m., local time, on April 5, 2017 at One Landmark Square, Stamford, Connecticut, 06901 (the "Annual Meeting") for the following purposes:
+The Annual Meeting of the shareholders of PASSUR Aerospace, Inc. (the "Company") will be held at 12:00 p.m., local time, on April 9, 2019, at One Landmark Square, Stamford, Connecticut, 06901 (the "Annual Meeting") for the following purposes:

-- 1. To elect seven Directors to serve until the next annual meeting of shareholders or until their respective successors are duly elected and qualified; - 2.
-To approve Amendment No. 3 to the Company's 2009 Stock Incentive Plan, increasing the number of shares the Company has authority to issue under the Plan from 1,500,000 to 3,000,000 shares; - 3.
-To approve an Amendment to the Company's Certificate of Incorporation increasing the number of shares of common stock, which the Company has authority to issue, from 10,000,000 to 20,000,000 shares; - 4.
-To ratify the appointment of BDO USA, LLP as the independent registered public accounting firm of the Company for the fiscal year ending October 31, 2017; - 5.
+- 1. To elect ten Directors to serve until the next annual meeting of shareholders or until their respective successors are duly elected and qualified; - 2.
+To hold a non-binding advisory vote to approve the Company's executive compensation; - 3.
+To consider and vote on a proposal to approve the Company's 2019 Stock Incentive Plan; - 4.
+To ratify the appointment of BDO USA, LLP as the independent registered public accounting firm of the Company for the fiscal year ending October 31, 2019; and - 5.
 To transact such business as may properly come before the meeting or any adjournment or adjournments thereof.